Gail Ann Dorsey: Career

-At the age of 22, Dorsey moved to London to pursue her musical career, where she was in a musical collaboration/band 20To with keyboard player/composer Pete Stern.
+At the age of 22, Dorsey moved to London, England, to pursue her musical career, where she was in a musical collaboration/band 20To with keyboard player/composer Pete Stern.
 Their first demos were engineered and produced by Paul "Doc" Stewart at Village Way Studio in London.
-Stewart was responsible for their introduction to CBS Records, which led to her first recording deal.
+Stewart was responsible for their introduction to CBS Records, which led to Dorsey's first recording deal.
 She also composed the music for the Theatre of Black Women play Chiaroscuro in 1985, and was in the band for the show.
-She then established herself through collaborations with artists such as Boy George, Ann Pigalle, and Donny Osmond.
+She then established herself through collaborations with artists such as Boy George, Anne Pigalle, and Donny Osmond.
 Dorsey's first high-profile job was as a guest vocalist in the original line up of The Charlie Watts Big Band and its 1985 premiere at London's famous West End jazz club, Ronnie Scott's.
 An important point in Dorsey's solo career was her appearance on The Tube, a weekly music television hosted by Jools Holland and Paula Yates.
 She sang on the 1986 world jazz album The Song of Many Tongues by Grand Union Orchestra, written by Tony Haynes.

 In December 1987, Dorsey signed with Warner Music Group and in 1988 released her first solo album, The Corporate World.
 The album was produced by bassist Nathan East of the jazz quartet Fourplay and included appearances by artists such as Eric Clapton.
 It received a five-star review and was voted one of the Top 50 Albums of the Year by London's Q magazine.